 - His high estimate of the size of Asia

-- All three of these convictions were wrong and against the belief of most scholars that day.
+All three of these convictions were wrong and against the belief of most scholars that day.
 This is why he had a hard time receiving funding and not because the earth was flat.

-- Although Columbus was wrong in his calculations, he was an exceptional navigator and perhaps the best navigator in history.
+Although Columbus was wrong in his calculations, he was an exceptional navigator and perhaps the best navigator in history.
 He knew the trade winds of the Atlantic and how to navigate them.
 This would be one of the reasons he was successful.

-- Columbus traveled Europe in search of someone who would sponsor his voyage.
-He visited King John II at Portugal but was rejected because they believed his calculations to be wrong.
-He then visited King Henry VII who considered it and eventually decided to send Columbus, however, his decision was too late because Spain had decided to sponsor his trip.
+Columbus traveled to Europe in search of someone who would sponsor his voyage.
+He visited King John II in Portugal but was rejected because they believed his calculations to be wrong.
+He then visited King Henry VII, who considered it, and eventually decided to send Columbus.
+However, his decision was too late because Spain had decided to sponsor his trip.

 The lookout on the Pinta, Rodrigo de Triana, spotted land at 2 am on October 12.
 He would have been given a lifetime pension from Ferdinand if Columbus had not claimed that for himself by undermining Rodrigo when he returned to Spain by saying he saw the land two hours earlier.

-- Columbus landed on what is now the Bahamas.
-He called it San Salvador although the locals called it Guanahani.
+Columbus landed on what is now the Bahamas.
+He called it San Salvador, although the locals called it Guanahani.

-- The natives here had many scars and when Columbus asked where they came from they told him that a tribe from another island had come and conquer them and take them away.
+The natives here had many scars, and when Columbus asked where they came from, they told him that a tribe from another island had come to conquer them and take them away.

 - Saint Kitts